TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 # Notes

 * The differences between the BSD License and the GPL, while outside the scope of this comparison, are [significant](https://fossbytes.com/open-sources-license-type/)
-* UNIX (capitalized) is a trademark.
-Only OSes that have been *both* POSIX-certified *and* are covered by a licensing fee can call themselves UNIX
 * Both POSIX-certification and UNIX licensing are expensive relative to open source OS budgets, ergo BSD and Linux are neither certified nor licensed